 Understanding how to price your excess inventory is a crucial step in the recovery rate.
-Our Big Data consists of over 9 Billion rows of current and historical data from over 3,000 unique manufacturers and 5,000 global Authorized Channel Partners.
+Our Big Data consists of 50 billion data points from over 5,000 manufacturers and authorized channel partners.

 Through this data and 26 years of industry experience, we determine real-time market conditions for each part.
 These data points help us identify which parts are sellable through our service and how we can maximize resale value.

 We combine our Big Data with the experience of trained product specialists that provide a line item analysis of your excess inventory.